openwns/documentation/usersGuide/modules/dll/wifimac/experiment7.rst

 #.
 Selecting the class ``wifimac.FUNModes.DraftN`` for the variable
    ``funTemplate`` activates the MAC enhancements of the amendment IEEE 802.11n.
+This is done by adding an appropriate Line to the classes ``MyMeshTransceiver`` and ``mySTATransceiver``.
 How are the following parameters changed:

    #.
 Maximum number of frames in an aggregated frame